STOTV/STOTV-Server/README.md

 Inspired By: https://www.devrant.io/rants/303014

 #TODO
-* Make website describing the project with tracking map and page to input imei code for retreval
+* Make website describing the project with tracking map
 * Write Production Setup Instructions
 * Parse Extra Data Sent (Waiting for that to be finalized)
 * Write Tests